C0nw0nk/SteamCMD-AutoUpdate-Any-Gameserver/README.md

 Suppress application hung messages to prevent server crash problems.

 #Requirements :
-You need to have a SteamDEV API key you can obtain one from the following link http://steamcommunity.com/dev/apikey Certain servers for specific games require you to use a login on SteamCMD so specify your login in the script.
+You need to have a SteamDEV API key you can obtain one from the following link | http://steamcommunity.com/dev/apikey

+Certain servers for specific games require you to use a login on SteamCMD so specify your login in the script.

+SteamCMD.exe can be downloaded from | http://media.steampowered.com/installer/steamcmd.zip

 #F.A.Q
 I edited beyond the "Do not edit" point and now it does not work ?